TonySac/Ender3NG-Build/mechanical-build.md

 <img src="/assets/frame_assemble.png" width="300">{: .float-right}{: .ml-3}

 Check each corner of the frame for a square assembly.
 I used a speed square along with a solid flat surface.
 Make sure to tighten the bolts securing each corner bracket.
 Tighten the set screws on the top and bottom front joints that hold the 12mm rods in place.
-Move X/Y/Z for their full range of motion to check for binding and make adjustments as needed.
+Move the X, Y, & Z axes for their full range of motion to check for binding.
+Make adjustments as needed.

 I also added the top `FCB2` and bottom `FCB1` frame corner braces at this time.